top of page

 Writing is hard—this is an uncontested fact.
 Writing humorously, though, is downright painful.

-You’ll leave this workshop thinking humor is wow-really-oddly-pretty serious business, and maybe, hopefully, have a few laughs along the way.
+You’ll leave this workshop thinking humor is serious, but maybe, hopefully, have a few laughs along the way.

 About Younis

 Younis B. Azeem, a Fulbright Scholar, earned his MFA in Creative Writing from The New School in New York City.
-He served as a WriteOn NYC Fellow and hosted the reading series TNS After Hours in Manhattan's East Village.
-Azeem's writing is featured in JAKE Evergreen Review and other publications.
-Additionally, he is a stand-up comedian who created and hosted Stand Up LUMS, performing in various venues across Islamabad, Lahore, and New York City.
-He currently teaches creative writing in the English Department at LUMS.
+A WriteOn NYC Fellow, he also hosted the reading series TNS After Hours in Manhattan's East Village.
+Azeem is a 2025 Best of the Net nominated writer whose work appears in JAKE, Evergreen Review and elsewhere.
+Additionally, he is a stand-up comedian who created and hosted Stand Up LUMS, and has performed in various venues across Islamabad, Lahore, Karachi, and New York City.
+He currently teaches various courses on Creative Writing in the English Department at LUMS, including An Introduction to Humour Writing.

 bottom of page